COMP6248-Reproducability-Challenge/Interpretable-Counting-for-Visual-Question-Answering/README.md

 # The COMP6248 Reproducibility Challenge

-This work is a part of **COMP6248 Reproducibility Challenge**.
+This work is a part of **COMP6248 Reproducibility Challenge**, which is a group assignment completed by Qi Zhao and Xin Zhang.
 Our goal is replicating the experiments described in the conference submissionb **[Interpretable Counting for Visual Question Answering](https://arxiv.org/pdf/1712.08697.pdf)**.
 This paper propose a new method to count in visual question answering, which increases accuracy.
 In addition, authors built a subset named How-Many-QA to filter questions which are not suitable to the method.
 In the details of reproduction, we have some places that are different from the original paper,